Amplitudes in persistence theory: Amplitudes on abelian categories

 \begin{definition} Let $\A$ be an abelian category and $\posr$ the poset of non-negative reals.
 A \define{noise system} in $\A$ is a collection $\ns=\{\ns_{\eps}\}_{\eps\in \posr}$ of collections of objects of $\A$, indexed by non-negative reals $\eps$, such that: \begin{itemize} \item[(i)] the zero object belongs to $\ns_{\eps}$ for any $\eps$; \item[(ii)] if $0\leq \tau<\eps$, then $\ns_{\tau}\subseteq \ns_{\eps}$; \item[(iii)] if $0\to F\to G\to H\to 0$ is an exact sequence in $\A$, then \begin{itemize} \item if $G$ is in $\ns_{\eps}$, then so are $F$ and $H$ (subobject property); \item if $F$ is in $\ns_{\eps}$ and $H$ is in $\ns_{\tau}$, then $G$ is in $\ns_{\eps+\tau}$ (additivity property). \end{itemize} \end{itemize} \end{definition}

 In \cite{SC+19}, the authors provide several examples of noise systems.
 Among these examples, they discuss the property for a noise system of being closed under direct sum.
 Given a noise system $\ns$ on an abelian category $\A$, $\ns$ is closed under direct sum if, for all $\eps \in \mathbb{R}$ and for any pair of objects $M$, $N$ in $\ns_{\eps}$, then $M\oplus N$ is also in $\ns_{\eps}$.
 Later works \cite{oliver,henri} describe a machinery called \define{contour} that generates noise systems that are in particular closed under direct sums.
-Since being closed under direct sums is not standard for an amplitude, in this work we decided not to focus on this property.
-However, since every noise system can be seen as an amplitude (see \cref{prop_noise_to_weight}), the theory described in \cite{oliver, henri} can be used to generate amplitudes that on direct sums take as value the maximum of the evaluations on single elements.
+Since every noise system can be seen as an amplitude (see \cref{prop_noise_to_weight}), the theory described in \cite{oliver, henri} can be used to generate amplitudes that on direct sums take as value the maximum of the evaluations on single elements.
+We call such amplitudes quasi-simple, and classify them in the applied topology frameworks in \cref{SS:lower bound}.